Skip to main content

 How much does a contractor answering service cost?+

 It depends on the pricing model.
-Flat AI plans like OnCrew run $49 to $349 per month with included calls and $0.99 per call after.
+Included-call AI plans like OnCrew run $49 to $349 per month with included calls and $0.99 per call after.
 Live answering services typically start at $200 to $400 per month for entry plans and bill per minute or per call on top.
 A solo operator on AI and a multi-truck shop on a live per-minute service can both fit in a wide range of $50 to $2,500+ per month depending on call volume.

 Why is per-minute pricing risky for contractors?+